Xray-OS/CorrectAnswerApp/README.md

 Depending on your score, the **consoleApp** will give you some specific messages depending on your results, so better try to answer correctly as many questions as possible.

 ## CURRENT STATE
-At the moment, the **correcttAnswerApp** is just a console application that can be useful to solve a very quick questionary, the code is not complex, is made in the most simple way, the code eventually will be improved
+At the moment, the **correcttAnswerApp** is just a console application that can be useful to solve a very quick questionary, the code is not complex, is made in the most simple way, the code might be improved eventually.